AAAI-DISIM-UnivAQ/TAFF/README.md

 ## License

-This project is open-source and may be used, modified, and redistributed under the terms of the MIT License.
+This project is open-source and may be used, modified, and redistributed under the terms of the Apache-2.0 license